toyoshim/iona-us/docs/README_en.md

 ### Mahjong Mode
 When a USB keyboard supporting boot mode, though almost all keyboards will support, is connected, IONA switches to mahjong mode.
 In this mode, the layhout is adjusted to play with mahjong games for NAOMI.
 Key assignments are compatible with MAME.
 A-N are mapped to A-N, 5 is for coin, 1 is for start, ctrl, alt, space, shift are for Kan, Pon, Chi, Reach, then Z is for Ron.

+### Zapper Mode
+If you connect guncon3 for PS3, zapper mode will be activated automatically.
+Gun's direction will apear as X/Y and analog 0,1, and A1 will be assigned to the start button.
+Trigger will be mapped to the button 1.
+This is aligned with what DeathCrimson OX wants.

 ## Settings
 ### Transit operation modes